-About The Museum
+About Amersham Museum

-In July 2017, Amersham Museum reopened after a substantial redevelopment and expansion into the neighbouring Victorian building.
-The work has resulted in the creation of a new, stunning glass reception space, new exhibition space, a wonderful activity space and new dedicated stores for the museum’s collection.
-The project has also enabled the museum to better reveal their medieval building, previously hidden to the High Street.
-Find out more about visiting the Museum : https://amershammuseum.org/visit/
+Amersham Museum has been open to visitors since 1991.
+In July 2017, it reopened after a substantial redevelopment and expansion into the neighbouring Victorian building.
+The project enabled the museum to better reveal their medieval building, previously hidden to the High Street.
+The work also created a new, stunning glass reception space, new exhibition space, a wonderful activity space and new dedicated stores for the museum’s collection..
+Find out more about visiting the museum

 Amersham Museum is a registered charity and a company limited by guarantee.
-The museum is fully Accredited and has been open to visitors since 1991.
+The museum is fully Accredited.

 “Enjoyed our visit to this wonderful interactive museum where you are positively encouraged to touch things!”

 “Visited Amersham museum yesterday – lovely place, provides many details on the history of the place.
 Plenty of cute cafes, pubs and shops around also… not difficult to find free parking nearby. ”

 “A well-run, informative and interesting small museum on the main street.
 It’s mostly volunteer-run and they do a great job in keeping it and making you feel welcome…Check out the herb garden too.”

 “Enjoyable film and television location guided walk around Amersham hosted by Amersham Museum – here are the Sun Houses on Highover Park and further up the hill is High & Over.”

 Subscribe to our newsletter for all the latest news & events